 Table of Contents

-The Railway Recruitment Board has released the official notification for the RRB Railway Teacher Vacancy 2025 under the Ministerial and Isolated Categories for TGT positions.
-Aspirants are preparing rigorously for this highly anticipated state-level exam, with the RRB expected to announce the exam dates soon.
-Understanding the qualifying marks for RRB TGT 2025 is the necessary step for candidates as it sets the minimum benchmark for progressing in the recruitment process.
-The selection process for the TGT exam comprises five stages, which vary depending on the post: Computer-Based Test (CBT), Interview, Skill Test (for certain positions), Document Verification, and Evaluation of language teachers.
+The Railway Recruitment Board (RRB) has officially announced the RRB Railway Teacher Vacancy 2025 under the Ministerial and Isolated Categories, specifically for Trained Graduate Teacher (TGT) positions.
+As candidates gear up for this competitive exam, understanding the RRB TGT Qualifying Marks 2025 is crucial, as these marks serve as the minimum benchmark for advancing through the multi-stage recruitment process.
+The selection stages typically include a Computer-Based Test (CBT), Interview, Skill Test (if applicable), Document Verification, and Evaluation for Language Teachers.

 What are the Qualifying Marks for RRB TGT 2025?